FIRST-RATE INSTITUTION IN UTAH'S BEAUTIFUL SALT LAKE VALLEY

-The University of Utah Neurological Surgery residency program is designed to create talented surgeons, neurosurgeon-scientists, and leaders.
+The University of Utah Neurological Surgery Residency Program is designed to create talented surgeons, neurosurgeon-scientists, and leaders.
 The program prepares individuals to become fully competent and compassionate neurological surgeons.
 In our training program, each resident is exposed to all aspects of neurosurgery.
-The rotation schedule is designed to facilitate a stepwise accrual of knowledge and expertise.
-Residents are given graduated levels of responsibility toward achieving competency and finally mastery of the technical aspects of neurological surgery.

 - excellence and compassion in patient care;

 - comprehensive training in all aspects of the diverse field of neurosurgery;

 - exploration of and participation in the frontiers of research;

 - extensive hands-on surgical experience with the development of clinical decision-making

 There are also opportunities to engage in clinical and basic science research.
 The residency program offers residents the opportunity to acquire knowledge and techniques they will use in their future practices and preparing them for future leadership roles in neurosurgery.
 Neurosurgery residents are highly valued in our program, and we have been fortunate to attract and select individuals who have previously demonstrated their intelligence, thirst for knowledge, commitment to neurosurgery, ethical integrity, and capacity and willingness to work as a cooperative member of a health care team.